svenevs/exhale/docs/overview.rst

    Doxygen is a complex and advanced tool!
 In particular, you will likely need to finesse the Doxygen preprocessor for everything to work out as expected.
-Refer to the :ref:`doxygen_documentaion_specifics` section for more information.
+Refer to the :ref:`doxygen_documentation_specifics` section for more information.

 From there, Exhale needs the following information, all provided in ``conf.py``: